A Balinese is a Siamese wrapped in a long flowing silky negligee.

 A Balinese should be the same as a Siamese in most respects, the main difference is a beautiful Semi-longhaired coat.

 Some say that everything on a Balinese is slightly ‘softer’ than on a Siamese, the length of coat giving ‘softness’ to the lines of the cat and that the voice is a little quieter.

-Highly talkative, these cats can always find something to chat about and it is quite common to find people having conversations with their cats.
+Highly talkative, these cats can always find something to chat about, and it is common to see people having conversations with their cats.